IonicaBizauKitchen/cli-emulator/README.md

 ## Contributing

-If you think you've found a bug or have a feature you'd like to contribute here are the ways to let me know, in order of likelihood for a speedy resolution:
+If you think you've found a bug or have a feature you'd like to contribute here create an issue on GitHub to let me know what you'd like to see.

-* Fork the repo, add a test, implement the feature, send me a pull request
-* Fork the repo, add a failing test, send me a pull request
-* Create an issue on GitHub to let me know what you'd like to see

 ## License